instant CE certificate!

 Have you found, as I have, that early teen years can be used for educating a child about the causes of rape or incest within a family?
 I have found that this can be done by visiting support groups or victim advocate groups, continuing with counseling, or researching the topic in the library or on the Internet.
 Both children and teens can learn that rape is about anger and control of others, and that incest is about extreme family dysfunction.
 Both of these issues could be related to other forms of physical abuse, anger and control, lack of boundaries, or to an adult incapable of developing intimacy with other adults.

-On the next track, we will discuss Seven Steps of the Negative Spiral toward adoptive dissolution, whether legal or emotional.
-This will include the honeymoon, diminishing pleasures, the child is the problem, going public, the turning point, the deadline or ultimatum, the final crisis ends the adoptive relationship and the “Adoption Communication Survey.”
+In the next section, we will discuss Seven Steps of the Negative Spiral toward adoptive dissolution, whether legal or emotional.
+This will include the honeymoon, diminishing pleasures, the child is the problem, going public, the turning point, the deadline or ultimatum, the final crisis ends the adoptive relationship and the "Adoption Communication Survey."

 QUESTION 13

 What is one way to begin to address the issue of incest with a child in early years?
-To select and enter your answer go to Answer Booklet.
+To select and enter your answer go to Test.

 Table of Contents